renovatebot/renovate/docs/usage/string-pattern-matching.md

 - `abc123` matches `abc123` exactly, or `AbC123`.
 - `abc*` matches `abc`, `abc123`, `ABCabc`, etc.

+## Negative matching

+Renovate has a specific approach to negative matching strings.

+"Positive" matches are patterns (in glob or regex) which don't start with `!`.
+"Negative" matches are patterns starting with `!` (e.g. `!/^a/` or `!b*`).

+For an array of patterns to match, the following must be true:

+- If any positive matches are included, at least one must match.
+- If any negative matches are included, none must match.

+For example, `["/^abc/", "!/^abcd/", "!/abce/"]` would match "abc" and "abcf" but not "foo", "abcd", "abce", or "abcdef".

 ## Usage in Renovate configuration options